 The thrill of cross country skiing stays unparalleled when it comes to playing around in the snow, isn’t it?
 The adrenaline rush is worth all the exhausting work you put in.
 However, having the right gear can make your job much more efficient and easier.
 Whether you are classic or skate style skier, besides having the right cross-country skis and boots, cross-country ski poles are just as essential for propelling yourself forward in the tracks.

-Well, you need to have a sturdy pair of cross country poles as you will be using your own locomotion to control the skis.
+Well, you need to have a sturdy pair of cross country ski poles as you will be using your own locomotion to control the skis.
 They not only support your weight but they are your number one partner for powering yourself forward in a swift and efficient manner.
 However, having the wrong type, or wrong size of poles can completely exhaust your energy and ruin the experience.